MurderFromMars/OrbitOS/README.md

 ## 🎮 CachyOS Gaming Stack

-OrbitOS optionally ships the full CachyOS gaming layer on top of Arch:
+OrbitOS ships the full CachyOS gaming layer on top of Arch:

 - `cachyos-gaming-meta` — Steam, Lutris, Wine/Proton, GameMode, MangoHud, vkBasalt, goverlay, and more
 - `cachyos-gaming-applications` — Heroic Launcher, Bottles, ProtonPlus, ProtonUp-Qt

 CachyOS packages are compiled with optimisations for modern CPUs and take precedence over standard Arch packages where both exist.
-# REPOS ARE OPT IN BY USER VIA OFFICIAL CACHY INSTALLATION SCRIPT AND ENTIRELY OPTIONAL

 ---